johnwlockwood/karl_data/README.md

 Split data
 ----------------------

-Use split_file to split up your data files or use
+Use split_file to split up your data files or use split_csv_file to split up csv files which may have multi-line fields to ensure they are not broken up.

     import os
     from karld import split_csv_file